DmitryBondarenko1/solid-spoon/Console.md

 **Managing Console**

-Since IntelliJ idea is a smart tool, it enables you to fine-tune a console view even further by manipulating it on the go.
-Let's play a bit with the application you have just run and make console float.
-To do so, navigate to the right-hand pane menu of the console and choose **Floating** option.
-Console now becomes unattached from the main application screen and it is displayed on top of other windows in the operating system.
+Since IntelliJ IDEA is a smart tool, it enables you to fine-tune a console view even further by manipulating it on the go.
+Let's play a bit with the application you have just run and make the console float.
+To do so, navigate to the right-hand pane menu of the console and choose the **Floating** option.
+The console now becomes unattached from the main application screen and it is displayed on top of other windows in the operating system.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/float2.jpg)